PASTA PRONTO! AND QUICK BITES

 100ml extra virgin olive oil

-- Begin by making the dressing by combining all of the ingredients in a small bowl and mixing until smooth.
+- Begin by making the dressing by combining all of the ingredients in a small bowl and whisking together until smooth.
 Put aside while you prepare the rest.

 - Grate the celeriac and carrots and place into a large serving bowl.
 Shred the cabbages, finely slice the fennel, radishes and apples and add.
-Finally, add the raisins and hazelnuts.
+Finally, add the raisins and nuts.

 - Add the dressing and stir through until fully mixed.
 Season and serve at once.

 This recipe makes enough for 2-3 salmon fillets so adjust as per what you need.